How teachers apply for the Peace in the Pacific study tour

 - one Australian Defence Force chaperone.

-NT teachers working in NT government and non-government schools may apply to participate in the Peace in the Pacific and the Anzac Spirit study tours, but are eligible to chaperone only one of these study tours.
+Teachers may apply to participate in both tours - the Peace in the Pacific and the Anzac Spirit study tours - but are eligible to chaperone only one of these study tours.

 Who can apply